polymode/polymode/docs/defining-polymodes.md

 ### Config Objects as Parents

 `PARENT` argument can also be a configuration object.
-Sometimes creating of polymodes for parent objects has little or no sense.
+Occasionally the creation of polymodes for parent objects has little or no sense.
 For example `pm-poly/latex` is as parent of `pm-poly/noweb` but having a dedicated `poly-latex-mode` polymode has no sense.

 ```el
 (defcustom pm-poly/latex